 But if the pizzicato continues for a time, or if a pause precedes the coll'arco, it is better to take the Violin down.
-It is then placed with it the right side of the body, and supported with the right back arm.
-The bow is to be held in the above-stated manner; in lieu of the thum!
-5.st finger is placed against the finger-board, (yet a little distanced from the edge,) and the string pulled with the thumb.
+It is then placed with its back against the right side of the body and supported with the rightback arm.
+The bow is to be held in the above stated manner; in lieu of the thumb, however, the first finger is placed against the fingerboard, (yet a little distanced from the edge,) and the string pulled with the thumb.

-This method, in long passages, is preferable as the pissicate with the thumb produces a fuller and clearer sound than with the first finger
+This method, in long passages, is preferable, as the pizzicato with the thumb produces a fuller and clearer sound than with the first finger.

-The third of the above-named embellishments (generally written by signs, and seldom by notes, is the Double-turn, (Mordente.)
-It consists of three successive tones, the middle one of which is that tone over which the sign is placed, and sometimes begins with the upper, sometimes with the lower note.
+The third of the above named embellishments, (generally written by signs and seldom by notes) is the Double-turn.
+(Mordente) It consists of three successive tones, the middle one of which, is that tone, over which the sign is placed, and sometimes begins with the upper, sometimes with the lower note.
 Latterly we have begun to show by the sign the particular ornament which is intended to be applied.
-That sign, therefore, which has the first hook or notch bent upwards, shows that the double-turn is to begin with the upper note, thus:
+That sign therefore, which has the first book or notch bent upwards shews that the double turn is to begin with the upper note, thus:

-The contrary way shows that it is to begin with the lower note:
+the contrary way shews that it is to begin with the lower note:

-If the Mordente does not stand over, but after the note, to serve as a link to connect one note with the following, then the principal note is again added as a fourth note, and executed only just before entering on the following tone, thus:
+If the Mordente does not stand over but after the note, to serve as a link to connect one note with the following, then the principal note is again added as a fourth note and executed only just before entering on the following tone, thus: